 The bill amends s.
-397.407, F.S., to require, effective October 1, 2015, a licensed service provider to refer a current or discharged patient only to a recovery residence that holds a valid certificate of compliance, is actively managed by a certified recovery residence administrator, or both, or is owned and operated by a licensed service provider.
+397.407, F.S., to require, effective July 1, 2016, that if a licensed service provider refers a current or discharged patient to a recovery residence it only refers that patient to a recovery residence that holds a valid certificate of compliance, is actively managed by a certified recovery residence administrator, or both, or is owned and operated by a licensed service provider or a licensed service provider's wholly owned subsidiary.

-The bill has an indeterminate but insignificant, negative fiscal impact on the Department of Children and Families and may also have a negative jail bed impact.
+The bill has an indeterminate fiscal impact on the Department of Children and Families and may also have a negative local jail bed impact.

-The bill provides an effective date of July 1, 2014.
+The bill provides an effective date of July 1, 2015.